Panama 2022 - Week 7

 We completed measuring the pods today.
 Or at least, we thought we had.
 We may have a few left to do, but we’re a bit confused about where they’ve come from.
 After lunch, we set about cleaning and tidying the lab in the hopes of killing all the little biting things that currently infest it.

-I collected the camera trap today and was really happy with the results.
-I’ve managed to capture a video of an ocelot in the daytime, so I’ll have to think of a new location for the camera as I won’t top that.
+I collected the camera trap today and couldn't believe the results.
+In one video, in broad daylight, an ocelot makes its way down the trail towards and then past the camera.
+I’ll have to think of a new location for the camera as I won’t top that.
 Whilst I was collecting the camera the forest suddenly went strangely quiet, until a troop of Spider Monkeys started alarm calling.
 Knowing that I'd captured footage of an Ocelot right where I was standing I looked around to see if, by some unbelievable chance, the animal was still around.
 After a few minutes scanning the forest with my binoculars I gave up and took a look at the monkeys instead.
 It was then immediately obvious what was the cause of their alarm calls.
-The first one I looked at was looking directly at me.
+The first one I looked at was staring and shouting directly at me.
 I was the animal that they were warning about, not an Ocelot.